 Search Engine Optimisation or SEO is the art of increasing the visibility of your website on search engine results pages.
 The purpose of SEO is to increase traffic to your website from people using search engines, and therefore increase sales, advertising revenue, sign ups or whatever you want visitors of your website to do.
 SEO is an important factor in the success of most websites, leading to an enormous industry to form around the practice.
-A 2016 study showed that $65 billion will be spent on SEO by United States companies in 2016 alone.
+A study showed that $65 billion would be spent on SEO by United States companies in 2016 alone.

 How It Works